mynameiskingsleyn/shift/README.md

 #   endpoint
     Sample endpoint is http://switch.test/api/checkout?total_cost=234.34&amount_provided=340.353
     Sample output => {"error":0,"status":201,"balance":"$106.01","change":{"Hundred":1,"Five":1,"One":1,"Penny":1}}

+#   Currency
+    App will return error if input value does not meet the following specs.
+    1. Not a number.
+    2. Contains any special characters other than '.' or url friendly Characters(Note only amount before such special character would be processed).
+    3. Decimal part of the number is longer than 2 digits.

 #   Technicality
     This project demonstrates an OOP approach to programing It also demonstrates two main advance concepts.
 TDD Pattern was not used.